-In image mode, all levels below the "floor" will be black, while all levels above the range or ceiling will be displayed in the colour of the highest level.
+In image mode, all levels below the "floor" will be black (or the selected background colour), while all levels above the range or ceiling will be displayed in the colour of the highest level.

 The "image" display mode is considerably faster than the contour mode.
 Printing is always done in contour mode, irrespective of the display setting.